What is the Silicon Valley Program?

 What if I'm not a CMC Student?

-Pomona Students: Pomona College students have done very well on the Program.
-Pomona will not grant course credit for the internship.
+Pomona Students: Pomona will not grant course credit for the internship.
+Pomona College students will be enrolled in either 199 IR PO or 199 DR PO, rather than ECON 198 CM.
 With careful planning, Pomona students should receive the other three units of credit.
-Check with the Pomona College Registrar or contact the SVP program director for more information.
+Check with the Pomona College Registrar or contact the SVP Program Director for more information.
+Please see more details on this page.

 Pitzer Students: Pitzer College will review petitions for SVP in the middle of the Fall semester of the year preceding travel.
-So, for instance, if you want to apply for the SVP for Fall 2014 or Spring 2015, you must apply through Pitzer College’s Office of Off-Campus Study by mid-Fall of 2013.
-Please consult with the Pitzer College Office of Off-Campus Study immediately.
+So, for instance, if you want to apply for the SVP for Fall 2015 or Spring 2016, you must apply through Pitzer College’s Office of Off-Campus Study by mid-Fall of 2014.
+Please consult with the Pitzer College Office of Study Abroad and International Programs immediately.

 Can I apply even if my GPA is not quite 9.0?